-Maputo is the capital of Mozambique and a port city located on the Indian Ocean coast in Southern Africa.
+Maputo is the capital of Mozambique and a port city located on the coast of the Indian Ocean in Southern Africa.
 The Maputo Metropolitan Area is the political and commercial centre, and the most populated area of Mozambique, where approximately 8.8% of the country's population lives.
 Furthermore, the Metropolitan Area of Maputo includes the densest municipality (Maputo city), the most populated municipality (Matola city), and the largest municipality in the country (Boane city).
-The district of Marracuene and Maputo city is the most urbanised area of the agglomeration.
+The districts of Marracuene and Maputo city are the most urbanised areas of the agglomeration.
 The major economic activities in Maputo are trade, transportation, communication, and manufacturing.
-The attraction of economic opportunities in the capital has therefore resulted in population growth which is spiralling into neighbouring cities and districts.
+The attraction of economic opportunities in the capital has therefore resulted in population growth which is spreading into neighbouring cities and districts.
 There is continuous growth further away from the central area towards the outskirts of Maputo.

-The current demand for public transport is greater than the offer, which leads to an increase in private vehicles ownership, traffic congestion and irregular parking on public roads.
+The current demand for public transport is greater than the offer, leading to an increase in the ownership of private vehicles, in traffic congestion and in irregular parking on public roads.
 The poor state of road infrastructures reduces the quality and durability of public transport and the fluidity of traffic.
-The city also lacks proper infrastructure for active mobility, a high number of road accidents and a lack of security for women in transport.
+The city also lacks proper infrastructure for active mobility, a high number of road accidents and lacks security for women in transport.
 These mobility issues can undermine the economic development of the area, due to the limited access to employment opportunities, poor health, and time-consuming trips.
-This situation especially affects low-income populations and leads to a severe impact on air quality and climate.
+This situation affects low-income populations in particular and leads to a severe impact on air quality and climate.